 - Support students with concerns, issues and ideas they have, by bringing them to the attention to their class representative

 - Ensuring as a school we tackle bullying

 - Making student council more visible and available around school

 Our student council helped create various fundraising opportunities and subsequently raised a significant amount of money for local and national charities, for example children in need, the British legion, Children in need, Daisy Chain; a local holistic centre for cancer sufferers and Red Nose Day.

 They have worked tirelessly to support their fellow students in school.
 They have also used their imaginations to think of new and exciting ways to support these charities.
-It is because of their hard work I nominated them for a Blue Peter badge.
+This year we are continuing to look at local charities to help.